| I covered some of this on my page "The Many Faces of Velma", but it

 characteristics of Velma played off the personalities of the voice actresses

+behind the scenes.
 So, shall we base it on one specific voice actress?

 Here is what a quick search revealed as all those who voiced Velma: |